tdwg/website/content/pages/conferences/2020/index.md

 ## Free registration

-Registration will be required to participate in the online events, but registration will be free.
+<a href="https://tdwg.eventbrite.com" target="_blank">Registration</a> is required to participate in the online events, but registration is free.
 The services required to run an online conference, however, are not free.
 So we encourage all participants to become TDWG members, either by affiliation with an [institutional member](/about/membership/#institutional%20members%202020_1) or by paying individual membership dues for the 2020 calendar year (\$75).
 [Request an invoice](mailto:secretariat@tdwg.org) to pay membership online, and help TDWG defray the cost of running the conference.

 ## Abstract publishing fees